 - 2 cans black beans drained and rinsed

 - 3 tbsp neutral oil avocado, canola or grape-seed

 - Mexican hot sauce, like Tapatio or Cholula optional

-- In a medium-sized pot saute the onion, garlic, and jalapeÃ±o in oil for about two minutes until the onion is soft and translucent.
+- In a medium-sized pot saute the onion, garlic, and jalapeño in oil over medium-high heat for about five minutes until the onion is soft and the garlic is fragrant.